finkf/pagexmlcat/README.md

 for each line from standard input to standard output.

 `pagexmlcat -words a.xml` Output a.xml's words to standard output.

+`pagexmlcat -regions a.xml` Output a.xml's text regions to standard output.

 ## Author
 Written by Florian Fink